gwhitson/PythonDND/README.md

         this should not have been a separate item on the list.
 Built in with targetting logic

-- adding and removing entities                    [ ]
+- adding and removing entities                    [x]

+    - I realized before the next option I have to decide how to run the attack and modifyy entity hp

 - tracking damage and removing entities when hp=0 [ ]